 We have experienced and expect to continue to experience seasonal fluctuations in sales due to the buying patterns of our customers and spending patterns of gamers.
 Our net revenue has generally been lower in the first and second calendar quarters due to lower consumer demand following the fourth quarter holiday season and because of the decline in sales that typically occurs in anticipation of the introduction of new or enhanced CPUs, GPUs, and other computer hardware products, which usually take place in the second calendar quarter, and which tend to drive sales in the following two quarters.
 Further, our net revenue tends to be higher in the third and fourth calendar quarters due to seasonal sales such as "Black Friday" and "Cyber Monday" as well as "Singles Day" in China, as retailers tend to make purchases in advance of these sales.
 Our sales also tend to be higher in the fourth quarter due to the introduction of new consoles and high-profile games in connection with the holiday season.
-As a consequence of seasonality, our net revenue for the second calendar quarter is generally the lowest of the year followed by the first calendar quarter.
-Historical seasonal patterns may not continue in the future and have been impacted, for example, in 2020 and 2021, primarily due to the impacts of the COVID-19 pandemic, and may be further impacted in the future, by macroeconomic factors, increasing supply constraints, GPU shortages, and shifts in customer behavior.
+As a consequence of seasonality, our net revenue for the second calendar quarter.
+Historical seasonal patterns may not continue in the future and may be further impacted in the future, by macroeconomic factors, increasing supply constraints, GPU shortages, and shifts in customer behavior.